-As humans, we have tendencies towards certain behaviours that can now be scientifically measured.
-While the neurosciences are still expanding and are now asking more questions than they have answered, it is clear that our minds are not entirely rational - providing us with 'facts' does not automatically guarantee we will use them to solve problems.
+As humans, we have tendencies towards certain behaviours that increasingly can be scientifically measured.
+While the neurosciences are still expanding and are now asking more questions than they have answered, it is clear that our minds are not entirely rational, or at least not rational all the time.
+Thus providing us with 'facts' does not automatically guarantee we will use them to solve problems.
 Competing voices, both from within and without, can easily morph those facts into something different than the pure scientific form they originated in.

 Our modern education system, from which arises the standard for our culture and the education of our children, is anchored by an archaic and incorrect premise: that knowledge can come from the human mind based on assertions that require no proof or verification.
-The origins of this error go back to ancient philosophers who were likely geniuses but did not have access to the real scientific data and physical methodologies available to us today.
+The origins of this error go back to ancient philosophers who were quite likely geniuses but did not have access to the real scientific data and physical methodologies available to us today.
 Many modern philosophers and social scientists still adhere to the fallacy that knowledge comes from thought.
 New evidence from the cognitive neurosciences is demonstrating that pure thought cannot spontaneously come from a brain designed for correlation, emotion and relative fitness.
 Special steps need to be taken to teach, understand and adhere to the scientific method, which in turn builds knowledge.